Meetyou-AI-Lab/CARE-MI/README.md

 For the fine-tuning, for each sample, we concatenate the question, corresponding knowledge, and the model output together and feed them to the model.
 Each sample has a label given by the annotators (for LLM output) or generated (for synthetic data).
 For fine-tuning GPT-3-350M and GPT-3-6.7B, please check the instruction given by [OpenAI](https://platform.openai.com/docs/guides/fine-tuning).
 For fine-tuning LLaMA-13-T, please check [fastchat](https://github.com/lm-sys/FastChat).

-The performance of each judgment model is shown below:
+The performance of each judgment model is shown below; to calculate the accuracy,we cast the scalar scores into binary labels by setting the threshold to be 0.5:

 **Pearson correlation score**